Sweet Ways to Celebrate Valentine’s Day in Toronto

 Ste.
 Anne’s Spa, 1009 Massey Rd., Grafton

 Are there romantic hotels in and around Toronto?
 Of course (the historic King Edward comes to mind).
 But sometimes when you want romance, you also want a beautiful, country setting; peaceful, star-filled nights and hotels where there are no children.
 You’ll find all of that and more at Ste.
 Anne’s Spa.
 Located about 90 minutes outside of the city, this place is worth the drive to celebrate Valentine’s Day in Toronto, or Grafton.
-Its February package features an overnight stay at a spa cottage, three meals, afternoon tea, a specialty massage or equivalent in spa credit, and access to the hotel’s fantastic facilities, including hydrotherapy pools, trails and even something called a firecircle.
-This package starts at $469 per person, per night.
+Its Fall in Love with February package features an overnight stay at a spa cottage, three meals, afternoon tea, a specialty massage or equivalent in spa credit, and access to the hotel’s fantastic facilities, including hydrotherapy pools, trails, and even something called a firecircle.